ccalbaugh/social-trivia-caden/README.md

 * Once you do a `yarn start`, the app should open in the browser at [http://localhost:3000](http://localhost:3000).
 * Type in admin (case sensitive) into the input on the screen.
 This will open the admin view at [http://localhost:3000/admin](http://localhost:3000/admin)
 * When in the admin view, click on the Open Game View link.
-This will open a new tab that will display all the teams that are created, their scores, their answers (when Show Answers button is clicked), and the timer.
+This will open a new tab that will display all the teams that are created, their scores, their answers (when Show Answers button is clicked), and the timer at [http://localhost:3000/teams](http://localhost:3000/teams).
 * To create individual teams, open a new browser tab at [http://localhost:3000](http://localhost:3000) for each team you want to create, then type in the name of the team.
-Upon creation of the team, the url will be routed to [http://localhost:3000/team/[team name shows here]](http://localhost:3000/team/[team name shows here]).
+Upon creation of the team, the url will be routed to [http://localhost:3000/team/teamName](http://localhost:3000/team/teamName).
 From each team tab, you can now enter in answers for that team.

 ## Contribution